expiredyoghurt/speechinvader/README.md

 opens the Admin Console screen, but they still can't actually delete anything unless they also know the secret configured with `wrangler secret put` \u2014 which never appears in any file you host or share.

+## Class Controls (v1.5)

+The Admin Console's "Class Controls" panel lets you temporarily switch off a practice style (Grammar Practice / Spot the Error) or a difficulty tier (Novice / Veteran / Elite) class-wide \u2014 useful for, say, an assessment week where you only want Elite attempts counting.
+It's backed by `GET/POST /api/settings`, stored under its own key in the same `LEADERBOARD` KV namespace (no new namespace or redeploy needed).
+Reads are public so every pupil's device picks up the current settings the next time they load the mode-select screen; writes require the admin secret, same as deletes.
+Leaving everything toggled on behaves exactly like v1.4.2 had no Class Controls at all.

 ## Class codes and weekly seasons